 - May 2012

 - April 2012

-- Come to us.
-We wish to rend you limb from limb.
+- Let us strip away all you cherish.
 PenoftheDamned.com #Damned #free #horror #fiction@PenOfTheDamned 1 day ago